 - ETI (Endotracheal Intubation) is not mandatory.
-The importance of definitive airway management has given way to basic airway management and less invasive approaches. - The contraindication which references age < 50 refers specifically to patients experiencing an asthma exacerbation and who are NOT in or near cardiac arrest. - Lidocaine spray is indicated for "awake" intubations only and should be applied to the hypopharynx. - Topical Lidocaine dosing has been updated: A single spray is 10 mg, and the maximum body dose is 5 mg/kg which includes Lidocaine administered by any route (IV and topical). - In the treatment statement, "consider intubation" is followed by "with or without facilitation devices".
+The importance of definitive airway management has given way to basic airway management and less invasive approaches. - The contraindication which references age < 50 refers specifically to patients experiencing an asthma exacerbation and who are NOT in or near cardiac arrest. - The onset of action for topical Lidocaine is within 1 minute but it may take up to 3 5 minutes to have full effect. - In the treatment statement, "consider intubation" is followed by "with or without facilitation devices".
 This is a generic statement to address everything from the air trach, to the bougie to all things as yet undefined.
-The generic statement enables us to continue to use the directives despite changes in technology without being prescriptive. - ETI confirmation has been updated and now requires ETCO2 waveform capnography as the only primary method.
+The generic statement enables us to continue to use the directives despite changes in technology without being prescriptive. - The formula that is recommended for sizing a cuffed pediatric endotracheal tube is 3.5+(Age in years/4).
+This formula allows for a slightly smaller tube as the cuff will create the seal versus the tube only. - It is recommended that paramedics start with smaller volume of air when inflating the cuff (example 1 ml increments) and continue until no air is heard on auscultation escaping past the cuff.
+It is also appropriate to use a smaller syringe such a 3ml or 5ml to avoid over inflating the cuff in smaller patients. - ETI confirmation has been updated and now requires ETCO2 waveform capnography as the only primary method.
 It is the most reliable method to monitor placement of an advanced airway (AHA guidelines 2015, Part 7).
-In the event it is not available, three (3) secondary methods must be used; for example: colormetric detector that changes color with exposure to CO2. - Definition of intubation attempt: Introducing the laryngoscope into the patient's mouth with the intent to then insert an endotracheal tube is considered an attempt and should be documented as such including success or failure.

-- The number of attempts is clearly defined as two (2) intubation attempts per patient regardless of the route chosen. - Lidocaine administration prior to intubating a head injured patient is not indicated and has been removed.
+In the event it is not available, three (3) secondary methods must be used; for example: colormetric detector that changes color with exposure to CO2. - Definition of intubation attempt: Introducing the laryngoscope into the patient's mouth with the intent to then insert an endotracheal tube is considered an attempt and should be documented as such including success or failure. - The number of advanced airway attempts is clearly defined as two (2) attempts per patient regardless of the route chosen.